Interstate 69: Louisiana, Arkansas, and Mississippi

-Tennessee, Kentucky, and southern Indiana
+Tennessee, Kentucky, and Southern Indiana

 From a point south of Clarksdale, Mississippi, to Henderson, Kentucky, most of the I-69 alignment is planned to consist of upgrades to existing U.S. Highways, Interstates and substandard freeways, although some sections are expected be built as bypasses around cities and towns along the route.

 I-69 SIU 9 overlaps I-55 into Memphis, Tennessee, switching there to I-240 and then I-40 before leaving onto the short SR 300 connection and then paralleling US 51 to near Millington.
 On January 18, 2008, the FHWA authorized TDOT to erect I-69 signs on I-55, I-240, and I-40 from the Mississippi state line to the I-40/SR 300 interchange.
 The recently completed I-269 will bypass this part of I-69, beginning where I-69 joins I-55 in Mississippi and ending near Millington, and will include the northern part of SR 385 near Millington.
 SIU 8 is planned to continue beyond Millington, near US 51, to I-155 near Dyersburg.
 Despite these plans, it is unclear if the entire I-69 project in Tennessee will ever be completed.
 The state has suspended work indefinitely on the 65 mi SIU 8 and the remaining 9 mi unbuilt portion of SIU 9 between SR 300 and the northern end of I-269 near Millington due to a lack of federal funding.
 Work on SIU 7 was also suspended for a few years, but this project has now been revived by the state which has decided there's value in having a continuous chain of freeways running partly on other completed Interstates between Memphis and the Kentucky state line.
 SIU 7 follows the existing US 51 freeway with new bypasses to the state line at Fulton, Kentucky.
-Completion of this stretch of I-69 is expected to be achieved by 2023.
+Completion of this stretch of I-69 where it bypasses Union City opens to traffic temporarily signed as State Route 690 on February 21, 2024.
+A bypass for Troy is proposed as well.
 After that, Tennessee–Missouri–Arkansas I-55 link to I-155 which crosses back across the Mississippi River to the newly completed I-69 will serve as the main freeway routes between Memphis and northwestern Tennessee, at least on an interim basis.